Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 Step 3: Verify the Correct Microphone Input Source

 This fix resolves the problem for a significant share of users in MacRumors and Apple Discussions threads.
 Go to System Settings > Sound > Input and check which device is selected.
-Macs with external monitors, USB audio interfaces, or Bluetooth headsets connected will often shift the default input away from the internal microphone — silently, without any notification.
+Macs with external monitors, USB audio interfaces, or Bluetooth headsets connected will often shift the default input away from the internal microphone, silently, without any notification.

-Photo by Dmitrii Eremin on Unsplash
+Photo by Arjen Klijs on Pexels

 Set the input source to your intended mic, then watch the input level meter while you speak.
 Bars not moving?
 The problem is mic selection, not dictation.